Visiting Sossusvlei: A Guide to Visiting the Sand Dunes of Namibia

 The gate into Sossusvlei Pan at Sesriem opens at sunrise and closes at sunset.
 The only way to get in before that is to stay at Sesriem Campsite or the upmarket Sossus Dune Lodge, both of which lie inside the park boundaries.
 These are the best possibilities if catching the best morning or afternoon light is your priority.
 That said, the advantage is small because driving inside the park before sunrise and after sunset is not permitted.
 All you’re avoiding by sleeping inside the park is the queue at the gate.
 However, this can involve dozens of vehicles in high season.
 If not staying in the park, make sure you are back at the gate before the sun dips below the horizon.

 There are many ways to plan your visit through Sossusvlei.
 We suggest you drive to your furthermost destination (e.g. the 4WD car park) as fast as the speed limits and obligatory photo stops in the morning light en route allow.
 This will improve your chances of having good photographic light at places like Deadvlei.
 Coming back, plan to be within striking distance of the gate, or somewhere like Elim Dune, a couple of hours before sunset.
 This will allow you to enjoy the views nearby, rather than wasting some of the best light driving back from further down the pan.

 Safari Tours to Namibia

-You Visit: Windhoek (Start), Sossusvlei (Sand Dunes), Swakopmund (City), Twyfelfontein (Rock Art), Etosha NP, Okonjima NR, Windhoek Airport (End)
+You Visit: Windhoek (Start), Kalahari Region, Sossusvlei (Sand Dunes), Swakopmund (City), Damaraland, Palmwag (Damaraland), Etosha NP, Okonjima NR, Windhoek (City), Windhoek Airport (End)

-You Visit: Windhoek (Start), Sossusvlei (Sand Dunes), Windhoek (End)
+You Visit: Windhoek (Start), Etosha NP, Swakopmund (City), Sossusvlei (Sand Dunes), Windhoek (End)